briankrznarich/jmdictdb/README.md

 JMdictDB is a project to put the contents of [Jim Breen's]() JMdict Japanese-English dictionary data into a Postgresql database and provide a web-based maintenance system for it.
-JMdictDB is written primarily in Python and requires a Postgresql database server and an Apache web server for operation.
-It is currently capable of loading and serving data from the [JMdict](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) (Japanese words), [JMnedict](http://www.edrdg.org/enamdict/enamdict_doc.html) (Japanese names) and [Kanjidic2](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project) (kanji)
+JMdictDB is written primarily in Python and requires access to a Postgresql database server for operation.
+The web backend can be run locally for personal use using the built-in Flask web server or behind an Apache (or other WSGI-capable) web server for more robust, higher capacity use.

+The software is currently capable of loading and serving data from the [JMdict](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) (Japanese words), [JMnedict](http://www.edrdg.org/enamdict/enamdict_doc.html) (Japanese names) and [Kanjidic2](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project) (kanji)